spatie/laravel-medialibrary/UPGRADING.md

 - `registerMediaConversions` and `registerMediaCollections` should now use the  `void` return type.
 - if the `path_generator` key in the `medialibrary` config file was set to `null`, change the value to `Spatie\Medialibrary\PathGenerator\DefaultPathGenerator::class`
 - the `rawUrlEncodeFilename` method on `BaseUrlGenerator` has been removed.
 Remove all calls in your own code to this method.
+- `getConversionFile` on `Conversion` now accepts a `Media` instance instead of a `string`.
+In normal circumstance you wouldn't have used this function directly.

 ## 7.3.0